HOME SEARCH ALL TOPICS

 Julie Vanstone

-The school uniform which changed when Ida Frearson took over from Daisy was turquoise green, beige or grey stripes on white and was voluminous.
-Shoes had to be 'Clarks' in the 60's, but in 1965 there was a dearth of Clarks brown sandals, so that year black sandals were permissible.
+The school uniform which changed when Ida Frearson took over from Daisy was turquoise green, beige or grey stripes on white and it was voluminous.
+Shoes had to be brown 'Clarks' in the 60's, but in 1965 there was a dearth of Clarks brown sandals, so that year black sandals were permissible.

 Maureen Schiller